-The objective of this programme is to provide ECD at the Grade R and earlier levels in accordance with White Paper 5.
-The financial tables above reflect payments and budgeted estimates relating to this programme for the period 2014/15 to 2019/20.

-The budget growth reflects the focus of the sector towards universal access to Grade R. The decline in the payment of transfers and subsidies as from 2012/13 is as a result of payment of educators through the PERSAL system.
+The financial tables above reflect payments and budgeted estimates relating to this programme for the period 2015/16 to 2020/21.
+The budget growth reflects the focus of the sector towards universal access to Grade R. The decline in the payment of transfers and subsidies as from 2015/16 is as a result of payment of educators through the PERSAL system.

 The emphasis in ECD should be on improving quality in ECD provisioning in order to professionalize the ECD sector.
 Grade R phase is being implemented and managed with varying qualifications and less favourable conditions of service.
 The concept document drafted by DBE, state qualifying practitioners outside the Public Sector may be considered for the Foundation Phase teaching posts.
 Creation of educator posts should be seen within the context of making Grade R compulsory in 2019.

 Grade R teachers need to enjoy the same status teachers in the mainstream.
 There is a career path plan to encourage all under qualified and/or unqualified practitioners to upgrade their qualification (in accordance with the government gazette on minimum qualifications requirements) before they can be appointed and enjoy same benefits of a qualified REQV 13 educator.
-All unqualified practitioners will be trained to upgrade their qualifications in order to be appointed under the Employment of Educators' Act.

 There are budget pressures pertaining to the effective implementation of the ECDI in the MTEF.
 The ECDI is meant to assist in professionalising the ECD sector by equipping 0-4 practitioners with skills and knowledge in Child Care.
 There are also budget pressures pertaining to the provision of indoor and outdoor play based resources to Pre-Grade R centres and schools.
 The implication of LTSM budget pressures impacts adversely on learners' school readiness and their social, physical and intellectual development is impaired contributing to poor performance in the Foundation Phase